MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/ksproperty-cameracontrol-extended-eyegazecorrection.md

 If the driver supports this control, it must support EYEGAZECORRECTION_OFF and one or more of the other flags.

-If the driver does not support eye gaze correction, the driver should not implement this control.
+If the driver doesn't support eye gaze correction, the driver shouldn't implement this control.

 The SET call of this control shall take effect even when the video or photo pin is in the KSSTATE_RUN state.
 In a GET call, the driver should return the current settings in Flags field.